rkanati/recipes/src/pizza.md

 - Add yeast, sugar, and oil to water, allowing the yeast to activate.

-- Sift flour into large bowl.
+- Sift flour and salt into large bowl.
 Add yeast suspension, stirring to combine.

 - Turn out rough dough and knead on a floured surface for 10 minutes, until a dough is formed.